 This underscores the necessity of having a high volume merchant account set up and ready for your gaming company.
 Apply today and we can have your merchant account set up in as little as 24 hours with limited application restrictions.

-Get Your Casino or Gaming Merchant Account set up in as little as 48 hours
+Get Your Merchant Account for a High Risk Gaming Business set up in as little as 48 hours

 Gambling may be the epitome of high risk, high reward.
 It comes as no surprise to anyone that given the nature of the industry, banks back away from providing merchant services for online casinos.
 Further deterring the traditional merchant service providers is the inevitable high rate of chargebacks and disputes.

-If your casino and gambling business can maintain a chargeback rate lower than 3% than SecureGlobalPay can promise you a merchant account that can be tailored for either your high ticket or your high volume need.
+If your casino and gambling business can maintain a chargeback rate lower than 3%, your in luck.
+SecureGlobalPay can promise you a Merchant Account for a High Risk Gaming Business that can be tailored for either your high ticket or your high volume needs.
 Specialized merchant accounts depending on your transaction patterns will ensure your electronic payment processing to me smooth and efficient.
 Let the good times roll and apply today, we can have your merchant account set up in as little as 72 hours.

 No Application Fees